Our conveyancing lawyers have helped thousands of clients buy and sell property.

 - Drafting Contracts and Section 32 Vendor Statements

 - Transferring Property (Related Party, Gift, Holding Change)

 - Commercial Property: Factories, Farms, Industrial, Shops, Shopping Centres etc

 There are two main reasons why you should engage us:

 - We've completed thousands of property transactions so we've "seen it all".

 - Your file will be overseen by lawyers who will protect your interests and answer any questions you have.

-As a law firm we provide many advantages when it comes to property conveyancing.
+As a law firm we provide many advantages when it comes to conveyancing in Melbourne and Victoria.
 This is because our conveyancing team can advise you on areas of the law that relate to your property transaction.
 For example a conveyance may have implications on your taxes, family affairs, business interests, and estate planning.
 Further if a dispute arises we can help protect your rights and enforce them, giving you greater peace of mind and value for money.

 Below are some common questions asked by our clients about the conveyancing process.